Pollution of the Hudson River: Sediment dredging

+Activism

 Although the cleanup has been slow, environmental advocacy groups have reached out to the general public on the condition of the river's pollution.
 Scenic Hudson, Hudson River Sloop Clearwater, Hudson Riverkeeper, and the Natural Resources Defense Council have continued to push for more action from General Electric.
-After Seeger's death in 2014, EPA Regional Administrator Judith A. Enck stated that "the incredible work" of Seeger and the Clearwater organization helped make the Hudson River cleaner.
+After Pete Seeger's death in 2014, EPA Regional Administrator Judith A. Enck praised the "incredible work" of Seeger and the Clearwater organization.

+The actions of local citizen organizations led to the creation of Riverkeeper, a non-profit environmental organization that grew into a global umbrella organization, the Waterkeeper Alliance.
+The Hudson River Sloop Clearwater is another environmental education organization dedicated to the health of the Hudson River.

 Water quality improvement

-The most recent comprehensive report on the health of the Hudson River, published in 2020, states that "Water quality in the Hudson River Estuary has improved dramatically since 1972 and has remained largely stable in recent years."
+A 2020 report on the health of the Hudson River states that "Water quality in the Hudson River Estuary has improved dramatically since 1972 and has remained largely stable in recent years."
 Ecological health trends, such as in tributaries and wetlands, are varied in condition.